ned Productions - Study Stuff

 Over the years I have collected together lots of various study bits & pieces which are hard to find elsewhere, so here is my page of study stuff.
 I have also shoved my essays, dissertation and lecture slides here for anyone who might find them useful - certainly they get downloaded a lot especially during term time which suggests my essays end up as other people's essays - if that's what you're here for, then good luck to you!

 You may also find the resources for my book Freeing Growth: How The World Can Grow Four Times Faster Sustained useful as a list of references.
-My book is about Neo-Capitalism, my new Economic system based on testing of a new kind of Economic model derived from my work on Tn.
+My book is about Neo-Capitalism, my new Economic system based on testing of a new kind of Economic model derived from my work on Tn, and whose main conclusions are summarised by the pamphlet Freeing Growth: The Neo-Capitalist Manifesto.
 Finally, you may find the diary entries of summer 2006 containing notes on my post-Capitalism research of interest

 Relevant to Neo-Capitalism: